ocpi/ocpi/bo_locations_and_evses.md

 ### 4.1 Location Object

-The *Location* object describes the location and its properties where a group of EVSE's that belong together are installed.
-Typically the *Location* object is the exact location of the group of EVSE's, but it can also be the entrance of a parking garage which contains these EVSE's.
+The *Location* object describes the location and its properties where a group of EVSEs that belong together are installed.
+Typically the *Location* object is the exact location of the group of EVSEs, but it can also be the entrance of a parking garage which contains these EVSEs.
 The exact way to reach each EVSE can then be further specified by its own properties.

 A *Location* without valid *EVSE* objects can be considered as expired and should no longer be displayed.